Albanese varieties with modulus over a perfect field: Introduction

-Theorem \ref{univ_object} results from the stronger Theorem \ref{Exist univObj}, which says roughly that a category of rational maps admits a universal object if and only if it is of the shape $\MrF$ for some dual-algebraic formal subgroup $\fmlG$ of $\Divor{X}$.
+Theorem \ref{univ_object} results from (the stronger) Theorem \ref{Exist univObj}, which says that a category of rational maps to algebraic groups (over an algebraically closed field) admits a universal object if and only if it is of the shape $\MrF$ for some dual-algebraic formal subgroup $\fmlG$ of $\Divor{X}$, and Galois descent ($\see$Thm.~\ref{descent}).
+The generalized Albanese varieties $\AlbbF{i}{X}$ (i = 1,0) satisfy an obvious functoriality property ($\see$Thm.~\ref{alb_F(morphism)}).

-The generalized Albanese varieties $\AlbF{X}$ satisfy an obvious functoriality property ($\see$No.~\ref{Functoriality}).
-A Galois descent allows to carry over the results to perfect base fields which are not necessarily algebraically closed ($\see$No.~\ref{descentBaseField}).

-\textbf{Section \ref{sec:Modulus}} is the main part of this work, where we establish a higher dimensional analogon to the generalized Jacobian with modulus of Rosenlicht-Serre.
-Let $X$ be a smooth proper variety.
-We use the notion of modulus from \cite{KR2}, which associates to a rational map $\phe: X \dra G$ an effective divisor $\modu\pn{\phe}$ on $X$ ($\see$Definition \ref{DefMod}).
-If $\mdl$ is an effective divisor on $X$, we define a formal subgroup $\Fm{X}{\mdl} = \lrpn{\Fm{X}{\mdl}}_{\et} \tms_k \lrpn{\Fm{X}{\mdl}}_{\inf}$ of $\Divf_X$ (cf.\ Definition \ref{DefFm(X,D)}) by the conditions
+\textbf{Section \ref{sec:Modulus}} is the main part of this work, where we establish a higher dimensional analogue to the generalized Jacobian with modulus of Rosenlicht-Serre.
+Let $X$ be a smooth proper variety over a perfect field $k$.
+We use the notion of modulus from \cite{KR2}, which associates to a rational map $\phe: X \dra P$ an effective divisor $\modu\pn{\phe}$ on $X$ ($\see$Def.~\ref{DefMod}).
+If $\mdl$ is an effective divisor on $X$, we define a formal subgroup $\Fm{X}{\mdl} = \lrpn{\Fm{X}{\mdl}}_{\et} \tms_k \lrpn{\Fm{X}{\mdl}}_{\inf}$ of $\Divf_X$ (cf.\ Def.~\ref{DefFm(X,D)}) by the conditions